Final Four Player Cards, Season Two

 Published: 06 October 2017

-For 49 days gruelling days, the Survivors have battled it out to build their resumes and earn their spot in the final four.
+For 49 days gruelling days, the Season Two Survivors battled it out to build their resumes and earn their spot in the final four.
 Now with a one-in-four chance of winning, which of the remaining players have what it takes to win?

 “I’m going to start building my tribe and stand on the pedestal with this jar of cookies”